PoignardAzur/panoramix/misc_docs/writing_a_component.md

 # Writing a component

-Components in Capitaine are plain old functions, that follow a specific format.
+Components in Panoramix are plain old functions, that follow a specific format.

-While Capitaine performs some non-intuitive logic in the background, component themselves are very much non-magical.
-The function you write is the function than Capitaine execute, with no hidden codegen or side-effects.
+While Panoramix performs some non-intuitive logic in the background, component themselves are very much non-magical.
+The function you write is the function than Panoramix execute, with no hidden codegen or side-effects.

-Where there *is* some background logic is in the arguments passed to your components, and how Capitaine processes the return value.
+Where there *is* some background logic is in the arguments passed to your components, and how Panoramix processes the return value.

 ## Our first component